-Because CITs hold qualified retirement plan assets, they are generally required to comply with applicable provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
-The Trustee is subject to supervision and regulation by the Office of the Comptroller of the Currency for national banks or state banking authorities for state banks and the Department of Labor (DOL).
+Because CITs hold qualified retirement plan assets, they are generally required to comply with applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Trustee is subject to supervision and regulation by the Office of the Comptroller of the Currency for national banks or state banking authorities for state banks and the Department of Labor ("DOL").
 As such, a CIT trustee is held to ERISA fiduciary standards for the ERISA plan assets invested in CITs.
-However, due to exemptions from the registration requirements of the federal securities laws, CITs are not typically registered with the Securities and Exchange Commission (SEC) or any state securities commission, unlike mutual funds.
+However, due to exemptions from the registration requirements of the federal securities laws, CITs are not typically registered with the Securities and Exchange Commission ("SEC") or any state securities commission, unlike mutual funds.
+Because they are not registered with the SEC, CITs do not have the same document requirements as '40 Act mutual funds (e.g., a prospectus).